 This page collects a series of induction modules for Crown entity board members.
 The modules contain information primarily for new board members of statutory Crown entities, and can be used by entities and monitoring departments in full or to supplement their current induction programmes.

-Crown entities make up a significant part of the State sector, and undertake a wide range of functions.
+Crown entities make up a significant part of the public sector, and undertake a wide range of functions.
 In 2022, Crown entities are responsible for around 35% of central government expenditure, 45% of central government assets and 75% of the central government workforce.
 Many have their own enabling legislation and all operate with varying degrees of independence from their responsible Ministers.

 The material is grouped into 8 modules.
 It can either be presented in full, or one or more modules can be used alongside an agency's existing material.

 The primary audience for the induction material is new board members of statutory Crown entities.
-Entities and monitoring departments are free to use the material in full or in part to supplement their current induction programmes: the modules as PowerPoint files are attached above.
+Entities and monitoring departments are free to use the material in full or in part to supplement their current induction programmes: the modules as PowerPoint files are attached below.
 Feedback or questions regarding this information is welcome.
-SSC is also happy to consider requests to assist with presentations, please contact firstname.lastname@example.org.
+The Public Service Commission is also happy to consider requests to assist with presentations, please contact firstname.lastname@example.org.